SeminKim/seminkim.github.io/index.md

 --- -->

 I am **Semin Kim**, a Ph.D student at KAIST and a member of [**Vision and Learning Laboratory**](https://vllab.kaist.ac.kr), advised by **Prof. Seunghoon Hong**.
-My research interests span a broad range of topics in computer vision and machine learning, including generative models, implicit neural representations, and inference-time scaling methods.
+My research interests span a broad range of topics in computer vision and machine learning, including generative models, implicit layers, and inference-time scaling methods.

 For more information, please check my [**CV**](/cv).